-These are timed quizzes, with one minute available for each question.
-Your goal is to acquire the ability to quickly recognize diagnostic features and make an immediate determination of element(s), side, and distinguishing characteristics.
+These are timed quizzes, where you're given 25 minutes to answer 20 questions.
+You should allocate one minute on average to each question, with the additional five minutes provided to allow for loading the 3D models.
+Your goal is to develop the ability to quickly recognize diagnostic features and make an immediate determination of skeletal element(s) present, side, and distinguishing characteristics.
 This is a valuable skill for anyone who will be working with skeletal remains in their future professional career.
 We will post plenty of practice quizzes, so you'll get the hang of it pretty quickly!